The Childhood Home of America's Greatest Playwright

-During Autumn and Winter 2016, Ivy worked with the Urban Design Build Studio, an organization partnered with the CMU School of Architecture that engages students to real-world projects in underserved communities in the greater Pittsburgh area.
-Working in partnership with architecture firm Pfaffman + Associates, the UDBS took on the restoration of the front facade of the childhood home of world renowned playwright and Pittsburgh-native August Wilson on behalf of the building's new tenant: The Daisy Wilson Artist Community.
+During Autumn and Winter 2016, Ivy worked with the Urban Design Build Studio, an organization that allows students to realize real-world projects in underserved communities in the greater Pittsburgh area through a design-build.
+Working in partnership with Pfaffman + Associates, the UDBS set to a historically sensitive and respectful restoration of the front facade of the childhood home of world renowned playwright and Pittsburgh-native August Wilson on behalf of the building's new tenant: The Daisy Wilson Artist Community.

 UDBS students split the front facade into components and assigned teams to each.
 Ivy was responsible for the research and design of the upper cornice, box gutter, and roofing details.
 She worked in close coordination with the students working on the upper brackets and window hoods to ensure consistency in construction and detailing.

 The design of the restored upper cornice and box gutter was the result of analysis of the existing building, historic precedent in Pittsburgh buildings of a similar era and type of construction as well as Victorian pattern book research, and consultation with Pfaffman + Associate's in-house preservation expert Jeff Slack.